 - Can you research and choose which bankruptcy exemptions to use for your case?
 Some states have state-specific bankruptcy exemptions while other states allow debtors to use federal bankruptcy exemptions.
 Bankruptcy exemptions protect the equity in property from being used to repay creditors.

-- Do you understand what bankruptcy forms to use and how to complete those bankruptcy forms?
+- Do you understand what bankruptcy forms to use and also how to complete those bankruptcy forms?

 - Are you aware of the requirements for discharging (forgiving) debts in bankruptcy?